aexpn/AutoKinetics/README.md

 Future development will focus on enhancing the scientific accuracy and user experience:

-* [ ] **Full Stoichiometry Support:** Implement a robust UI for editing stoichiometric coefficients and partial reaction orders for each species in a reaction.
 * [ ] **Interactive Plotting:** Replace static Matplotlib images with an interactive plotting widget (e.g., using `pyqtgraph`) directly within the GUI.
 * [ ] **Global Simulation Conditions:** Create a dedicated panel for global parameters like pressure and temperature, decoupling them from individual reactions.
 * [ ] **Reversible Reactions:** Update the ODE solver to correctly handle reversible reactions and equilibrium constants.